sail-sg/d4ft/README.md

 cfg.sys_cfg.basis = '6-31g'

 # Calculation
-e_total, _, _ = cgto_direct_opt(cfg)
+e_total, _, _ = cgto_direct(cfg)
 print(e_total)
 ```
-The `cgto_direct_opt` is just an example of how to use the low level API of `D4FT`, similar to the example models in deep learning libraries.
+The `cgto_direct` is just an example of how to use the low level API of `D4FT`, similar to the example models in deep learning libraries.
 If you want more granular control you should write your function, and you can start by modifying this example.

 # Benchmark Against Psi4 and PySCF